Joon-Klaps/lasvdedup/README.md

     A -->|Yes| E[Clade size of MRCA > 8?]

-    E -->|No| F[False Positive: Single long branch ~ Highly Unlikely] E -->|Yes| G[Pick a random base sequence.
+    E -->|No| F[False Positive: Single long branch ~ Highly Unlikely] E -->|Yes| G[Determine distances to clade root (MRCA).
 Any distances to it an outlier?]

-    G -->|Yes| H[False Positive: Need for a single selection] G -->|No| I[TRUE Coinfection]
+    G -->|Yes| H[False Positive: Need for a deduplication] G -->|No| I[TRUE Coinfection]
 ```

 The Concept is that sequences with a divergence higher then the `--pairwise-distance` threshold, are unlikely to have occured from a single infection.
 To go double check this, the algorithm checks if the sequences are apart of a clade with more then `--clade-size` members.
 If the sequences are closely located (small clade), we assume that this is a false positive and they still belong to a single infection.
-If it is larger then the clade threshold and we don't see any outlying large branches (`> median absoulut deviance * z-threshold`), we assume that this is a true coinfection.
+If it is larger then the clade threshold and we don't see any outlying large branches (`> median absoulut deviance * z-threshold`) to the clade root (MRCA), we assume that this is a true coinfection.

 ## Installation